patient and healthcare provider having a chat

 Getting a cancer diagnosis and starting to plan for treatment can be stressful and complex, and it often requires quick decision-making.
 Cancer survivors have some suggestions for you that helped them through this stage.

-Many survivors talk about the tension they felt when they asked their doctor for a second opinion or referral to a specialty cancer hospital like the Princess Margaret.
+Many survivors talk about the tension they felt when they asked their doctor for a second opinion or referral to a specialty cancer hospital like Princess Margaret Cancer Centre.
 Survivors have explained that some doctors may take offense at these requests and this made them feel awkward and sometimes prevented them from getting answers.

-These survivors remind you that you have the right to ask questions and talk about access to quality treatment.
-If your health care team does not seem to respect your right to ask questions and express concerns, it may be time to consider finding someone who is more compatible with your views.
+You have the right to ask questions and talk about access to quality treatment.
+If your cancer care team does not seem to respect your right to ask questions and express your concerns, think about finding a doctor who shares your views.
 You should be at ease speaking with your doctor about any doubts in your cancer care.
-It is best to do this before treatment begins because once treatment starts, changing health care providers or hospitals can interrupt or delay your treatment.
+It is best to do this before treatment begins because once treatment starts, changing cancer care providers or hospitals can interrupt or delay your treatment.

 Financial Help